 The Mountains in Sikkim

 Sikkim is one of the regions in India I never managed to visit, yet one I would love to see.
-Fresh mountain air, Buddhist monasteries, snow-capped peaks; the perfect place to escape to.
+Fresh mountain air, Buddhist monasteries, and snow-capped peaks; are the perfect place to escape to.
 The best times to visit Sikkim are from late September to mid-November and in April and May.
 Avoid the monsoon season.

 Lahaul & Spiti in Himachal Pradesh

 The region of Lahaul and Spiti in Himachal Pradesh, just south of Ladakh, is one of the most sparsely populated regions in India (and in the world, apparently) and the perfect place to get away from the crowds.
-Miles and miles of high altitude desert in the rain shadow of the Himalayas, high mountains, Buddhist monasteries and very few people.
+Miles and miles of high-altitude desert in the rain shadow of the Himalayas, high mountains, Buddhist monasteries, and very few people.

 The mountains passes are usually open only between May and October, and much of the area becomes snowbound for six months of the year.
-The Spiti valley is divided from Lahaul by the Kunzum Pass (4551 metres) and while Lahaul has green and fertile areas, Spiti is more rugged and dry.
+The Spiti valley is divided from Lahaul by the Kunzum Pass (4551 meters) and while Lahaul has green and fertile areas, Spiti is more rugged and dry.